 High Speed Battle: Against Johnny Vincent, fought on a bicycle.
 However, you don't actually need to get on a bike for that since you could literally get in a corner (after taking out his boys) and fling slingshots at him.

 Tennis Boss: Against Ted Thompson, who can only be beaten by throwing his explosive-laced footballs back at him to take out his bodyguards and then tackling him.

 Easy Levels, Hard Bosses: Taking on the mooks of the various cliques isn't difficult, but their boss fights are always challenging and include a special gimmick of some sort.

-Hard Levels, Easy Bosses: Gary Smith, on the other hand, is fought after a Marathon Level in the middle of a war zone, with Jimmy having to bring down the majority of the school's population before getting to him, but he himself is far from the hardest boss in the game.
+Hard Levels, Easy Bosses: Gary Smith, on the other hand, is fought after a Marathon Level in the middle of a war zone, with Jimmy having to bring down the majority of the school's population before getting to him, but his lack of fighting experience puts him far from being the hardest boss in the game.

 Boss in Mook Clothing: Bif and Damon are the toughest, strongest members of the Preppies and Jocks, respectively, but both can be found randomly wandering around Bullworth like normal students.
 It's rather hard to tell Bif apart from the rest of his clique.
 Averted with Russell, who is also randomly present but is actually a boss and is obviously different from the other Bullies.
 Ironically, in the storyline, you fight these three in order of most to least dangerous.

 Bottomless Magazines: The slingshot, although it makes sense because the average ammunition for a slingshot is pebbles and small rocks.